vhartikainen/protecting-workloads-workshop/docs/getting-started.md

 2. Enter the **Promo Code** you received (these will be handed out at the beginning of the workshop).
 3. Enter the **Security Check** and click **Redeem**.

-## Create a Cloud9 instance (optional)

-If the workshop you are doing requires you to run commands or scripts you will need to launch a an <a href="https://aws.amazon.com/cloud9/" target="_blank">AWS Cloud9</a> instance which will provide you with a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
-The workshop instructions will specify if this needed.
-Below are the instructions for launching an instance:

-1. Browse to the <a href="https://console.aws.amazon.com/cloud9" target="_blank">AWS Cloud9</a> console.
-2. Click **Create environment** on the right side.
-3. Enter a **Name** (security-workshop-ide) and click **Next step**.
-4. Leave all the defaults and click **Next step**.
-5. Click **Create environment**.
-6. The environment will open automatically after it has been provisioned.
-Browse back to the <a href="https://console.aws.amazon.com/cloud9" target="_blank">AWS Cloud9</a> console and you can click **Open IDE** on the environment you created to access it at anytime.

 You are now setup for the workshops!